Paul Bril: Life

-When Matthijs died in 1583, his brother likely continued his work, picking up many of Matthijs' commissions.
-Paul's earliest known works date from the late 1580s.
-He established his reputation with commissions from Pope Gregory XIII in the Collegio Romano.
-His success was assured after Pope Sixtus V became his principal patron.
+Paul's success was assured after Pope Sixtus V became his principal patron.
 Bril was part of a team specialized in landscape painting and thus participated in almost every assignment which entailed decorative landscapes, such as in the Basilica di Santa Maria Maggiore, the Vatican Palace and the Scala Santa.
 Another important early commission was the fresco cycle in the Santa Cecilia in Trastevere in Rome of around 1599.

+Pope Clement VIII continued the papal patronage and gave the artist a commission for a monumental seascape depicting the Martyrdom of St. Clement.
+Paul Bril completed this commission in the Vatican Palace's Sala Clementina in collaboration with the brothers Giovanni and Cherubino Alberti (1600–02/3).
+In 1601 Paul received another major commission, to paint a series of large canvases featuring properties of the Mattei family.
+Paul further painted landscape frescoes in the Casino dell'Aurora of the Palazzo Pallavicini-Rospigliosi in Rome.
+Pope Paul V (reigned from 6 May 1605 to January 1621) gave him a commission for landscape paintings in the Vatican palace.